 – High-resolution functional anatomy

-These works are supported by grants from Japan Science and Technology Agency, and Mishima Kaiun Foundation.
+These works are supported by grants from NIH/NIA, Whitehall Foundation, Alzheimer's Association, Brain Research Foundation, Office of Naval Research, Japan Science and Technology Agency, Donors Cure Foundation, and Brightfocus Foundation.